Enjoying our puzzle hints?

 BOUND

-Definition: tied or destined
+Definition: intended or destined for something

 LEAP